-We offer a complete primary eye care service to the general public as well as to students and staff of the University and their families.
+We offer a complete primary eye care service to the general public, students and staff of the University, and their families.

 We operate a broad range of optometric clinics along with a number of specialist clinics:

 Spectacle dispensing clinic